Mediterranean Shrimp Orzo Salad

 Ingredient-Stretching Tip: Use any extra Kalamata olives to make this Kalamata olive pasta, and any extra feta for this zucchini with feta and vinegar.

 I love orzo.
 It makes a ton when you cook it, and it makes you sort of feel like a kid when you eat it.
-It’s also one of the most versatile pastas around: It’s great for hot and cold pasta recipes and as an addition to soup.
+It’s also one of the most versatile pastas around: It’s great for hot and cold pasta recipes and as an addition to soups.
 I also can’t resist the little square boxes it comes in, and I can probably eat it three times a week.

 We have feta, Kalamata olives, scallions, juicy shrimp, and a simple “dressing” of olive oil and lemon.
 It screams “summer dish,” but there’s really no wrong time of year to eat it.